habibtalib/laravel-api-tutorial/training/day-1-laravel-api-foundations.md

 ## PDF Reference

 This day is based on PDF pages 4-8, covering the Laravel API overview, Laravel setup, MVC structure, request flow, and `routes/api.php` setup.
-The hands-on model, migration, controller, and SQLite workflow are course expansions beyond the PDF.
+The hands-on model, migration, controller, and MySQL workflow are course expansions beyond the PDF.

 ## Project Context